Signs Of Older Adult Abuse

 - Unpaid bills and notices of default or eviction

 - New and unnecessary services are provided

-- Services seem inadequate especially when compared to the size of a senior's estate
+- Services seem inadequate when compared with the size of an older adult's estate

 - Confusion and lack of understanding about financial arrangements